dowhileforeach/authtion/README.md

 When developing a new API should create a new controller class, e.g. "ControllerV2", "ControllerV3" etc.<br><br>
 Unfortunately for resource authentication `/oauth/token` "out of box" spring-security-oauth2 does not provide for versioning.
 Therefore, for all API versions is one version `/oauth/token`, which mapped to `/{current API version}/sign-in`.
 <br><br>
-See `test\java\ru.dwfe.authtion` classes.<br>
 The tests cover all API, except for the cases, when the test write is simply impossible.
 For example, automatic test of `/google-captcha-validate` is not possible without human intervention.
+For more details please see `test\java\ru.dwfe.authtion` classes.

 ## Overview
 ![AuthTest_pic](./assets/img/AuthTest_pic.png)<br>